-The Temporary Disability Plan provides employees with the financial protection of a partial income if they are unable to perform regular work duties because of sickness or injury.
+The Temporary Disability Plan provides employees with the financial protection of a partial income if they are unable to perform regular work duties because of a physical or mental illness or injury.
 Temporary disability benefits are generally available for up to 90 days from the date of the disability, after a 14-day waiting period.

 The Temporary Disability Plan was designed with ease of administration for employers and employees.
 Our partner, Lincoln Financial Group, reviews and makes a determination on all disability applications and handles administrative responsibilities for you, including an ongoing review of benefits to verify continued disability.

 Generally, the temporary disability benefit equals 60 percent of the employee’s effective salary, up to $330,000 in 2023,* paid weekly.
 These benefits are considered sick pay.

 Disability benefits are reduced by income sources such as state-mandated disability benefits and workers' compensation.

 *$305,000 in 2022